-The world marks International Chronic Obstructive Pulmonary Disease (COPD) Day on November 3.
+The world marks International Chronic Obstructive Pulmonary Disease (COPD) Day on the third Wednesday of November.
 To help people better understand COPD, the Johns Hopkins Aramco Healthcare Pulmonary Clinic answers the following questions.

 If you are concerned about COPD for yourself or a loved one, contact your primary care physician.